EmotionCognitionLab/ET-remove-artifacts/README.md

 ## Prerequisites

-Download the .m files in this repository to your local drive, making sure that they are located in the same directory.
+Download this repository to your local drive, making sure that the .m and .mlapp files are located in the same directory.

 The project is written and tested on Matlab 2019a.
 Probably won't work on earlier versions of Matlab due to use of uicomponents.

 I recommend using Windows for complete functionality.
-I have tested the GUI on a Mac, but noticed some minor issues (e.g., cosmetic stuff and hotkey functionality in the plot editor).
+I noticed some minor issues when testing this program on a Mac (e.g., cosmetic stuff and hotkey functionality in the plot editor).

 ## How To Preprocess Your Pupil Data

 This section shows where the ET-remove-artifacts GUI fits into my typical pupil preprocessing workflow.

-I personally prefer Matlab for all my data-crunching needs.
-However, the only prerequisite to using this GUI in your pipeline is that your data needs to be saved in a Matlab data structure that the GUI can read (more on this in the next section).

 Here is an example of my typical pupil preprocessing pipeline: